gargis3001/Barbieverse-project-fullstack/README.md

 **Barbieverse** is a full-stack movie review platform where users can explore Barbie-themed movies, read community reviews, and submit their own feedback with a vibrant, heart-based rating system.

-This project combines a Java + Spring Boot backend with a modern React-based frontend — all styled with a bold, Barbie-inspired aesthetic.
+This project combines a Java + Spring Boot backend with a modern React-based frontend: all styled with a bold, Barbie-inspired aesthetic.

 ---